 In this Paul Desmond lick, you’ll see a line played in both bars, with a different ending for that lick in each measure.

 This is a common jazz phrasing technique found in the solos of many great players, most notably Wes Montgomery on the guitar.

 Here, you play the same phrase in the first half of both bars but then resolve that phrase differently in each bar.

 This allows you to use the same line in two measures and not sound repetitive, it’s about developing the idea rather than repeating it exactly.

 Take 5 Lick 3 [starts at 1:26 in the video]

 In this lick, you’ll notice the use of the Ab triad over Ebm in the second measure.

-This means that if you’re in the key of Db major, the iim chord is Ebm, which you can see here, and the V chord is Ab.
+This means that if you are in the key of Db major, the iim chord is Ebm and the V chord is Ab.